 - Gowns with a corset back may be less likely to need alterations in the bodice area because the corset adjustment allows the bodice to size down approximately two sizes or size up approximately one size.
 The corset back adjustment will typically custom adjust to your bust and waist as you adjust the laces, but this is not a guarantee for everyone, as everyone is shaped differently.

-- To ensure as much accuracy as possible in the length of your dress, please measure from your waist (see #3 in diagram for location – NOT from where the top of your pants fall), down to where you would like your dress to end (mid-thigh, above knee, tea-length, etc.).
-Full length would have the hem stop right at the top of your foot near your arch, so that you will not trip on the skirt as you walk around.
+- To ensure as much accuracy as possible in the length of your dress, please measure from your waist (see #3 in the diagram for location—NOT from where the top of your pants fall), down to where you would like your dress to end (mid-thigh, above the knee, tea-length, etc.).
+The full length would have the hem stop right at the top of your foot near your arch so that you will not trip on the skirt as you walk around.

 - Please use the following graphic for determining girl’s measurements.
 This includes age 12 and younger/girls size XL and smaller.
 Girls 13+ and/or larger than XL should refer to WOMENS measurements.